Secret Gospel of Mark

 The revelation of the letter caused a sensation at the time but was soon met with accusations of forgery and misrepresentation.
-Although most patristic Clement scholars have accepted the letter as genuine, there is no consensus on the authenticity among biblical scholars, and the opinion is split.
+There is no consensus on the authenticity of the letter among either patristic Clement scholars or biblical scholars.
 As the text is made up of two texts, a handful of possibilities exist: both may be authentic or inauthentic, or one may be authentic and the other inauthentic.
-Those who think the letter is a forgery mostly think it is a modern forgery, with its discoverer, Morton Smith, being the most often denounced perpetrator.
+Those who think the letter is a forgery mostly think it is a modern forgery, with Smith being denounced the most often as the perpetrator.
 If the letter is a modern forgery, the excerpts from the Secret Gospel of Mark would also be forgeries.
 Some accept the letter as genuine but do not believe in Clement's account, and instead argue that the gospel is a 2nd-century Gnostic pastiche.
 Others think Clement's information is accurate and that the secret gospel is a second edition of the Gospel of Mark expanded by Mark himself.
 Still others see the Secret Gospel of Mark as the original gospel which predates the canonical Gospel of Mark, and where canonical Mark is the result of the Secret Mark passages quoted by Clement and other passages being removed, either by Mark himself or by someone else at a later stage.

 There is an ongoing controversy surrounding the authenticity of the Mar Saba letter.
 The scholarly community is divided as to the authenticity, and the debate on Secret Mark therefore in a state of stalemate, although the debate continues.